 DEPENDENCE ON DEVELOPMENT OF INDUSTRY RELATIONSHIPS.
 The Company is party to collaborative arrangements with a number of corporations and evaluates, on an ongoing basis, potential strategic alliances and intends to continue to pursue such arrangements.
 The Company's future success will depend significantly on the success of its current arrangements and its ability to establish additional arrangements.
 There can be no assurance that these arrangements will result in commercially successful products.
-See "CERTAIN INFORMATION CONCERNING THE COMPANY -- Business -- the Company Security Products -- Strategic Relationships."
+See "BUSINESS -- The Company Security Products - -- Strategic Relationships."